bosonprotocol/widgets/docs/redemption-widget/backend-redemption-flow.md

    ![Wallet connection](./../assets/redemption-widget/1-wallet-connection.png)
    In case the user wallet is already connected, this step is skipped

+<div id="showRedemptionOverview"></div>
 2. Redemption Overview

    ![Redemption Overview](./../assets/redemption-widget/2-redemption-overview.png)

+<div id="Select-Exchange"></div>
 3. Select Exchange

    ![Select Exchange](./../assets/redemption-widget/3-select-exchange-filtered.png)

-   Committed exchanges owned by the connected wallet are shown to the user, that are the rNFT owned by the wallet and that the user can redeem.
-In this example, the ***sellerId*** parameter is used to show only the exchanges of a unique seller.
+   Committed exchanges are shown to the user.
+These are the rNFT owned by the wallet and that the user can redeem.
+In this example, the ***sellerIds*** parameter is used to show only the exchanges of a unique seller.

    The user selects an rNFT and clicks it to show the "Exchange Card".
 Optionally, the Redeem button can be directly clicked, which leads the user directly to the Redeem Form

 4. Exchange Card

    ![Exchange Card](./../assets/redemption-widget/4-exchange-card-2.png)
-   This view show details about the exchange, and presents a Redeem button (in case the rNFT is redeemable) that the user can click to jump to the Redeem Form
+   This view shows details about the exchange, and presents a Redeem button (in case the rNFT is redeemable) that the user can click to jump to the Redeem Form

 5. Redeem Form